 - I would like to support my grandchildren with their college tuition.
 What is the best way for me to do that?

 - Since I have my financial needs taken care of, should I start giving now or should I let my estate grow?

 - How much can I afford to comfortably give away without risking my own retirement?

-For clients not seeking comprehensive wealth management, Wealth Engineers takes on a limited number of hourly projects each year.
-An hourly project is best for clients who are seeking advice on only one or two specific areas of their lives, like a full retirement plan.
-The cost for financial planning services is $250 to $400 per hour.
+For clients with less complex situations or who do not meet the minimums for our wealth management service, Wealth Engineers occasionally provides project-based financial planning services.
+A project is best for clients who are seeking advice on only one or two specific areas of their lives, like a full retirement plan.
+The cost for financial planning services is $350 to $500 per hour.